Kaho-Lee/ZSTL_Master_Thesis/README.md

 # Zero-Shot Task Transfer Learning Using Relational Attention
 ## MSc Project on zero-shot task transfer learning using relational attention

+ZSTL_GPU.py is the main model file for this project

 ### Config

 - python 3.6.9